Aziaev/exreactshop/README.md

 # Exreactshop
-Simple react redux based online shop
+Simple react redux based online shop with Materialize UI

 ## How to start
 Go to **/----/**